THE BODY OF EVIDENCE

 I contemplated calling this the body of truth, but on reflection I concluded that the body of evidence is more appropriate as sometimes appearances can be deceptive.

 There is considerable debate regarding the relevance of our material bodies and much of this is quite contradictory.
 Many a time you will hear phrases such as ‘beauty is only skin deep’, ‘don’t be so superficial’ and there is often good reason for these clichés.

-But there is the other side of the contention that follows another train of thought, embodied in statements such as ‘at 19 you have the face you were born with, by 50 you have the face you deserve’.
+But there is the other side of the contention that follows another train of thought, embodied in the famous Coco Chanel quote, ‘at 19 you have the face you were born with, by 50 you have the face you deserve.’

 Let’s take some extreme examples, if I was to ask you which one of these two people has an alcohol addiction problem, no one would have a problem getting the answer correct.

 We could do this with many conditions.
 Interestingly most of these easily identifiable circumstances involve addictions, or what could be referred to as excessive attachments.
 Even if we try to hide the body of evidence, for instance with cosmetic surgery, eventually this can become another addiction and obsession that will become all too evident in time.

 Ones actions and life story become etched on the body and face for everyone to see.
 If you have had a sad or happy life it will usually be quite evident for everyone to see.
 If you are eat too much or too little, in time, no amount of clothes can hide the evidence.